jjmschofield/gocrawl/OPTIMIZATION.md

 Lets not get too excited though, at this stage we are keeping all the pages in memory before moving on to write out the results and these websites are pretty tiny.

 Entertainingly our performance seems to be limited more by the number of urls we have discovered then anything else.
-For example when we hit empty pages like http://monzo.com/blog/authors/kate-hollowood/11 we seem to only discover one link each time (the next link) - which means that we only end up using a couple of workers in parallel.
+For example when we hit empty pages like [this](http://monzo.com/blog/authors/kate-hollowood/11) we seem to only discover one link each time (the next link) - which means that we only end up using a couple of workers in parallel.

 To get some real performance insights we need to really stress the solution.
-When we crawl a big complex site like https://www.bbc.co.uk for a short time we get some interesting results:
+When we crawl a big complex site like [The BBC](https://www.bbc.co.uk) for a short time we get some interesting results:

 * CPU sits around 30% utilization
 * Memory eventually gets exceeded and the system starts paging